 As a freelance author and consultant, I value my time, and I know how quickly a day can get eaten up with mindless things.

-Structure is paramount for keeping on track when the wind is yours and that’s why I set deadlines for things I must get done every day so I’m certain I actually get things done.
+for keeping on track when the wind is yours and that’s why I set deadlines for things I must get done every day so I’m certain I actually get things done.

 Here is a quick example of how those who do choose to “go with the flow” can get ensnared in daylong nothingness.